Request Free Trial

 If you need to show filter color swatch, you need to tick the check box given there.

-step 4 adding filtering attributes - Additional view 1
+Add filters on shopify step 4: adding filtering attributes - Additional view 1

-step 4 adding filtering attributes - Additional view 2
+Add filters on shopify step 4: adding filtering attributes - Additional view 2

-step 4 adding filtering attributes - Additional view 3
+Add filters on shopify step 4: adding filtering attributes - Additional view 3

 5. Saving changes